-Level (unadjusted) for identical assets in active markets that a government can access at the measurement date.
+Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date.
 Level 2 Investments with inputs - other than quoted prices included within Level 1 - that are observable for an asset, either directly or indirectly.

-Level 3 Investments classified as Level 3 have unobservable inputs and may require a degree of professional judgment.
+Investments classified as Level 3 have unobservable Level 3 inputs and may require a degree of professional judgment.